AppDaemon/appdaemon/docs/APPGUIDE.rst

 of data that are specific to the event - ``entity_id`` and ``scene``.
 If you include keyword values for either of those, the values supplied to the \`listen\_event()1 call must match the values in the event or it will not fire.
-If the keywords do not match any of the data in the event they are simply ignored.
+If the keywords do not match any of the data in the event, they are simply ignored.

 Filtering will work with any event type, but it will be necessary to